-A portrait photography invoice is a form used by part-time and professional photographers to charge their clients for photo-sessions.
+A portrait photography invoice is a form used by professional photographers to charge their clients for photo sessions.
 For portraits, photographers typically charge on a per-hour or per-photo basis, with varying rates depending on the experience of the photographer, the equipment used, and desirability of the photographer’s services.

 Table of Contents

 - Portrait Photographer Salary & Hourly Pay ($/hr)

 Portrait photography is a subset of photography that focuses on taking up-close pictures of people for artistic, social, or professional purposes.
 In school, for instance, students often have professional portraits taken for use in the school yearbook.
 Other common applications include professional headshots for businesses and organizations, artistic portraits, and family portraits.

 Much like a painter selecting the perfect brush, choosing the correct lens for a shoot can move the needle from amateur-looking to professional photo portraits.
 The two (2) main types of lenses used for portraits are zoom and prime lenses.
 Zoom lenses allow the photographer to alter the focal length without switching out to a different lens.
 While more versatile than prime lenses, they often cannot out-perform the prime lens at its specific focal length.
 For those testing the waters with taking portraits, a zoom lens is recommended as it allows for experimentation, giving the photographer a chance to find the style that suits them.
 As for price, prime lenses are (typically) far more expensive than their zoom counterparts.